best recurring billing service

 Key Features

-• Automated Workflows: Recurly can automatically handle common tasks related to your subscription process, like issuing refunds, exporting data, and updating customer information.
+• Automated workflows: Recurly can automatically handle common tasks related to your subscription process, like issuing refunds, exporting data, and updating customer information.

-• Fraud Protection: Recurly uses machine learning to detect and prevent fraud, so you can be sure your payments are safe.
+• Fraud protection: Recurly uses machine learning to detect and prevent fraud, so you can be sure your payments are safe.

-• Dedicated Support: Recurly’s Profession and Elite plans give companies access to a dedicated technical support manager, customer success manager, and account manager.
+• Dedicated support: Recurly’s Profession and Elite plans give companies access to a dedicated technical support manager, customer success manager, and account manager.

 • Integrations: With Recurly, you get integration with Mailchimp, Zendesk, Xero, NetSuite, Quickbooks, and more… if you’re willing to pay a little extra.

-• Usage Based Billing: Recurly allows businesses to charge clients and customers based on app or service usage.
+• Usage-based billing: Recurly allows businesses to charge clients and customers based on app or service usage.

 Pricing